 - Work with a local pharmacist so that your family's medicine history is in a central location.
 Consult your pharmacist if you have questions about any medicine, including information about possible side effects or reactions.

 Giving Medicines to Kids

-After leaving the pharmacy, you'll still need to take a few precautions.
+Double check.
 First, check to make sure you have the correct prescription.
 Many prescription and medicine bottles look the same, so make sure your child's name is on the label and it's the medicine that the doctor recommended or prescribed.